Overview

 Conasauga Falls Trail – 1.5 miles out and back

 Conasauga Falls Trail #170 offers a quick and easy way to see and experience a beautiful waterfall and enjoy a quiet day by the creek.
-The trail descends all the way to the falls so you be uphill on your way back up to the trailhead.
+The trail descends all the way to the falls so you are uphill on your way back up to the trailhead.

 Laurel Fork Falls Trail – 2.6 miles out and back